ljoly/filler/README.md

 # filler
-The concept is simple: two players gain points by placing on a board, one after the other, the game piece obtained by the game master (an executable Ruby program).
+The concept is simple: two players gain points by placing on a board, one after the other, the game pieces obtained by the game master (a Ruby program).
-The game ends when both players cannot place a piece anymore.
+The game ends when both players cannot play anymore.

 The aim of the project is to introduce to basic algorithm and handling of inputs/outputs.